sylvaticus/juliatutorial/language-core/11-developing-julia-packages.md

-git commit -a -m "Initial package structure of MyAwasomePackage" # Create a first commit git branch -m main # Rename "master" to "main" as of the new GitHub policy git remote add origin git@github.com:sylvaticus/MyAwesomePackage.jl.git # Link the remote github repository to the local one git pull origin main --allow-unrelated-histories # Fetch the Readme and gitignore we created when we created the repository git push --set-upstream origin main # Finally upload everything back to the GitHub repository
+git commit -a -m "Initial package structure of MyAwasomePackage" # Create a first commit git branch -m main # Rename "master" to "main" as of the new GitHub policy git remote add origin git@github.com:sylvaticus/MyAwesomePackage.jl.git # Link the remote github repository to the local one git config pull.rebase false # Allow mering of remote vs local codebase for next step git pull origin main --allow-unrelated-histories # Fetch the Readme and gitignore we created when we created the repository git push --set-upstream origin main # Finally upload everything back to the GitHub repository
 ```

-Once we have the package in GitHub, we can add it to our Julia local installation with `(@v1.X) pkg> add https://github.com/sylvaticus/MyAwesomePackage.jl.git` and `(@v1.X) pkg> dev MyAwesomePackage`.
+Once we have the package in GitHub, we can add it to our Julia local installation with `(@v1.X) pkg> add git@github.com:sylvaticus/MyAwesomePackage.jl.git` and `(@v1.X) pkg> dev MyAwesomePackage`.
 The package should now located in `[USER_HOME_FOLDER]/.julia/dev/MyAwesomePackage`, where `[USER_HOME_FOLDER]` is the home folder for the local user, e.g. `~` in Linux or `%HOMEPATH%` in Windows and we can cancel the original location where we generated it (for example in our Desktop).

 Before we add a test suite, let's add a minimum of functionality to our package.
 I highly advise you to use the [Revise](https://github.com/timholy/Revise.jl) package.
 When you import `Revise` in a new Julia session before importing a package it lets you account for changes that you make when you save on disk any modification you make on the package without having to restart the Julia session.